Configure a vSAN cluster that stretches across two geographic locations or sites.

 - Under vSAN, click Fault Domains.

-- Click the Stretched Cluster Configure button to open the stretched cluster configuration wizard.
+- Click Configure Stretched Cluster to open the stretched cluster configuration wizard.

 - Select the hosts that you want to assign to the secondary fault domain and click >>.